Cannon River STEM School

-Cannon River Stem School (Specializing in Science, Technology, Engineering, and Math) is a K-8 charter school in Faribault, Minnesota, United States.
+Cannon River STEM School (specializing in Science, Technology, Engineering, and Math) was a K–8 charter school in Faribault, Minnesota, United States.
+It opened in 2009 and closed in 2025.

 History

-Cannon River Stem School was originally slated to be on the property of Maltby Nature Preserve, between Stanton and Randolph, until the property went into foreclosure.
+Cannon River STEM School was originally slated to be on the property of Maltby Nature Preserve, between Stanton and Randolph, until the property went into foreclosure.
 The school looked for other buildings in the Northfield area, until they received an offer for a former Shattuck-Saint Mary's building.
-Bus lines, however, run from Northfield and Randolph to the school.
+Bus lines ran from Northfield and Randolph to the school.